cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 Microsoft Teams provides a Tab and Bot gallery to showcase experiences you deliver to end users.
 Here's how to submit your Teams app for consideration for inclusion in the appropriate gallery.

->**Note** At this time, Teams Apps submission is a closed program, by invitation only.
+>**Note** At this time, Teams apps submission is a closed program, by invitation only.
+If you have a great idea for a Teams experience, submit your proposal [here](https://aka.ms/microsoftteamsdeveloperpreviewinterestform).

 ## Create a Microsoft Seller Dashboard account (optional)

-As Microsoft Teams migrates to the Office Store for Teams Apps distribution later this year, all submissions will go through the [Microsoft Seller Dashboard](http://go.microsoft.com/fwlink/?LinkId=248605).
+As Microsoft Teams migrates to the Office Store for Teams apps distribution later this year, all submissions will go through the [Microsoft Seller Dashboard](http://go.microsoft.com/fwlink/?LinkId=248605).
 If you have not already done so, you should create a developer account, which will allow you to submit apps and add-ins to Microsoft marketplaces, including Windows Store, Office Store, Azure Marketplace, and more to come.
 This process ensures you establish your identity in the Microsoft Marketplace ecosystem, and triggers the appropriate validation checks by our Marketplace team to ensure you are who you say you are.

 Identity in the Microsoft Store ecosystem relies on your [Microsoft Account](https://account.microsoft.com/account).
 You'll need to create a new Microsoft account or use an existing one.
 Note that this identity will be the main administrator of the Store experience.
 For more information, please review the [Developer program FAQ](https://developer.microsoft.com/en-us/store/register/faq).